 First, not all Android devices allow you to install portions of an installed app to the microSD card, but for those that do, it’s just a quick trip to the application manager and a button press away.
-Most flagship phones have moved away from support for this feature, with the LG G4 and Samsung Galaxy S5 among the last to support it; it is more commonly found in mid-range to low end hardware, but these are often devices that could use the extra storage.
+Most flagship phones have moved away from support for this feature; it is more commonly found in midrange to low-end hardware, but these are often devices that could use the extra storage.

 Unfortunately, even if your smartphone supports the feature, not all apps do.
 Large apps such as games leave most of their data on the internal storage.
 For example, Asphalt 8 puts just 64MB of data on the microSD card while leaving the remaining 1.4GB to fill up your phone or tablet.
 That said, you can save some space this way, particularly if you have a lot of apps installed and move as many as possible to a microSD card.

 How to move apps to an SD card using an application manager